tomwhartung/jmws_accoutrements/doc/drupal/upgrading/upgrading-d8-8_2_5_to_8_2_7.md

 ### 3.5 Test, and backup and commit code if ok

+Check the version in the admin panel:

+- Admin -> Reports -> Available updates

-If able to access site and it looks ok, backup the db:
+If it's running the new version, and we are able to access site, and everything looks ok, backup the db:

 ```
 bu th 02-after_updating_8_2_5_to_8_2_7